Japan in March: The Best Springtime Activities For Tourists

 Some popular tourist destinations can get quite crowded during this time.

-If you want to avoid the crowds, consider visiting some of the more popular places during the weekdays instead of the weekends.
+If you want to avoid the crowds, consider visiting some more popular places on weekdays instead of weekends.

 Before You Go

-March is a great time to visit Japan, with pleasant weather and a variety of festivals and events to enjoy.
+March is a great time to visit Japan, with pleasant weather and various festivals and events to enjoy.

 Whether you’re interested in cherry blossom viewing, winter sports, or traditional Japanese culture, there’s something for everyone.